npotts/garage-rpy/README.md

 A Garage Door Home Automation Controller using a Rasberry Pi.
 Put your garage door online!

 #Schematic
 Yes, this is quite ugly and simple, but it is what I have!
+I will attach photos of the unit when fully installed.

 ![General Schematic](schematic/diagram.png)